alLIX-a/INTERTOP-QA/README.md

 ---

 ## Notes
-- Russian UI strings are preserved as-is since the website interface is in Russian
+- Russian UI strings are preserved as-is since the website interface is available in Russian and Kazakh only
 - Fresh email addresses are generated via [TempMail](https://temp-mail.org) before each run of auth-related test cases